polymec/polymec-dev/docs/style_guide.rst

 * C is the common "hub" for several high-level and low-level programming languages.
-Python, Ruby, C++, and Fortran all have standard mechanisms for interfacing with it.
+Python, Ruby, C++, and Fortran all have standard mechanisms for interfacing with it, for example.

 * Link compatibility between C compilers removes much of the need for an application to know "how polymec was built" (aside from specific optimization settings).

-* C still enjoys better support within debuggers in UNIX environments.
+* C still enjoys better support than C++ or Fortran within debuggers in UNIX environments.

 * Compile times for C are much shorter than for C++ or Fortran, often by orders of magnitude.